-- Students will become familiar with different perspectives and theories regarding gender equality and inequality, including structural and poststructural approaches.
+- become familiar with different perspectives and theories of gender equality and inequality, including practice theoretical, structuralist, intersectional, discursive and psychosocial approaches

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.